nrdxp/shared/hugo/pages/jsonnet.md

 {{< highlight jsonnet >}}
 local getEnv(key) = std.native('getEnv')(key);

-getEnv("PWD")
+getEnv('PWD')
 {{< /highlight >}}

 ### `getPath(path, fallback=null) string`

 This function returns the string value of a `path` (local or http/https via GET).
 The results are cached for repeat lookups within the current render cycle.
-For HTTP or HTTPS paths, you can set headers for your request using a `#`, the header as a `k:v`, and deliminiated by a newline `\r\n`, e.g. `getEnv("https://example.com/api#myHeader:myValue\r\nmyOtherHeader:myOtherValue"`.
+For HTTP or HTTPS paths, you can set headers for your request using a `#`, the header as a `k:v`, and deliminiated by a newline `\r\n`, e.g. `getEnv('https://example.com/api#myHeader:myValue\r\nmyOtherHeader:myOtherValue'`.

 If the path is unreachable, an error will be thrown and rendering will halt.
 You can optionally provide a fallback value to prevent this, this value will be returned instead on failure.

 {{< highlight jsonnet >}}
 local getPath(path, fallback=null) = std.native('getPath')(path, fallback);

-getPath("~/.bashrc", "fallback")
+getPath('~/.bashrc', 'fallback')
 {{< /highlight >}}

 ### `getRecord(type, name, fallback=null) []string`